-There a lots of problems that can occur at the Knee.
+There are lots of problems that can occur at the Knee.
 I only outline a few below.
 If you have a question about a particular problem, please call us 267-332-8102.
 We are Philadelphia’s premier physical therapy clinic to answer your orthopedic and sports questions.

 Sample ACL Rehab Protocol: